 If you invest in our Class A ordinary shares in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per ordinary share and the net tangible book value per ordinary share after this offering.
-Our net tangible book value as of March 31, 2023 was \$69.0 million, or \$1.32 per ordinary share.
+Our net tangible book value as of December 31, 2021 was \$ per ordinary share.
 Historical net tangible book value per ordinary share as of any date represents the amount of our total tangible assets less our total liabilities, divided by the total number of ordinary shares outstanding as of such date.

-Our pro forma net tangible book value as of March 31, 2023 was \$69.7 million, or \$1.31 per ordinary share.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the following which has been or will be effective prior to, or upon the closing of this offering: (i) the automatic conversion of all outstanding Redeemable A shares into an aggregate of 983,861 shares of our Class A ordinary shares, (ii) the issuance of 24,545 Class A ordinary shares upon the automatic conversion of our digital securities in connection with this offering, based on the assumed initial public offering price of \$33.00, which is the midpoint of the price range set forth on the cover page of this prospectus, representing a conversion price equal to 80% of the initial public offering price per share (see "Description of Share Capital" for additional information regarding the digital securities), and (iii) the adoption of or amended and restated articles of association.
+Our pro forma net tangible book value as of December 31, 2021 was \$ million, or \$ per ordinary share.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the following which has been or will be effective prior to, or upon the closing of this offering: (i) the renaming of our ordinary shares to Class A ordinary shares, (ii) the Share Split, (iii) the issuance and distribution of Class B ordinary shares to holders of the Class A ordinary shares, and (iv) the adoption of our amended and restated articles of association.
 Pro forma net tangible book value per ordinary share as of any date represents pro forma net tangible book value divided by the total number of ordinary shares outstanding as of such date, after giving effect to the pro forma adjustments described above.

-After giving effect to the sale of 1,754,385 Class A ordinary shares in this offering at an assumed initial public offering price of \$33.00 per ordinary share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and the application of the proceeds from this offering as described in the section titled "Use of Proceeds," our pro forma as adjusted net tangible book value as of March 31, 2023 would have been \$118.1 million, or \$2.14 per Class A ordinary share.
-This amount represents an immediate increase in net tangible book value of \$0.83 per Class A ordinary share to our existing shareholders and an immediate dilution of \$30.86 per Class A ordinary share to new investors purchasing ordinary shares in this offering.
+After giving effect to the sale of Class A ordinary shares in this offering at an assumed per ordinary share, after deducting underwriting discounts and initial public offering price of \$ commissions and estimated offering expenses payable by us, and the application of the proceeds from this offering as described in the section titled "Use of Proceeds," our pro forma as adjusted net tangible book value as of December 31, 2021 would have been \$ million, or \$ per Class A ordinary share.
+This amount represents an immediate increase in net tangible book value of \$ per Class A ordinary share to our existing shareholders and an immediate dilution of \$ per Class A ordinary share to new investors purchasing ordinary shares in this offering.
 We determine dilution by subtracting the net tangible book value per ordinary share after this offering from the amount of cash that a new investor paid for an ordinary share.